Eating Healthy Food on a Budget

 Another inexpensive grain that is easy to fix is millet.
 I cook it like rice, or I toast it in the oven.
 By toasting millet, I make a tasty addition to my family's meals.
 All I do is sprinkle it on other dishes - adding more nutritional value.

 I toast millet in a large, dry skillet.
 I take raw millet and toast it over medium heat for about five minutes.
 When grain turns into a buttery brown and golden millet with a yummy fragrant, I know my grain ready to eat.
 I have to be careful not to let the grains burn.

 People have asked me how to cook millet for a baby, and I answer with a list of ways to prepare millet for babies.

 I tell mothers to check with their pediatrician as to when they can start feeding their babies millet.
 Some suggest four months or six months.

 I never discount oats because my kids love oatmeal.
 Oatmeal makes a great breakfast, and my kids add butter, maple syrup, and almond milk.

 I like the fact that it is quick to prepare, which is perfect for our busy mornings off to school.
 Oatmeal stays with my kids all morning long.
 They have told me several times the dish is very filling.

 What is your favorite healthy food?

-I always keep fresh fruits and vegetables in the house for everyone to snack on between meals.
+I always keep fresh fruits and vegetables in the kitchen for everyone to snack on between meals.
 I have learned from experience that I save by purchasing enough fruits and vegetables to last five to seven days in the refrigerator.
-Some fruits like berries last three to four days.
-Having my family eat fruit and vegetables is by far less expensive than munching on packaged food like chips or cookies.
-Not to mention, it is healthier.
+Buy them when they are in season.